 Don't panic if one of the financial institutions you do business with is struggling.
-In many cases, consumers are protected from financial loss, up to certain limits, when a bank, credit union, brokerage, or insurance company fails.
-To make the best choices -- and avoid unnecessary worrying -- understand what assets and policies are protected and how you can maximize your money's security.
+In many cases, consumers are protected from financial loss, up to certain limits, when a bank, credit union, or brokerage fails.
+To make the best choices—and avoid unnecessary worrying—understand what assets and policies are protected and how you can maximize your money's security.

-The easiest way to know if your institution is insured is to look for the official FDIC sign -- it must be displayed at each teller window.
-You can also call the FDIC toll-free (877-275-3342), or use the FDIC's "Bank Find" feature, at www.fdic.gov/deposit.
+The easiest way to know if your institution is insured is to look for the official FDIC sign—it must be displayed at each teller window.
+You can also call the FDIC toll-free (877-275-3342), or use the FDIC's "Bank Find" feature.

 Coverage limits are based on account ownership category and are calculated per person, per bank.
 In a nutshell, a customer of a single bank could be covered for up to:

 If you are over the limits, move some of your money into accounts at one or more other insured banks.
 (To learn more about FDIC insurance, including details of coverage limits, how to monitor your accounts, and what to do if your bank fails, read Nolo's article FDIC Insurance: How Safe Is Your Money?)

 If your bank fails, visit the FDIC's Failed Bank List for important information, including the name of the acquiring bank, if there is one, and how your accounts are affected.
 Don't rush to the bank to withdraw money—you'll probably find that all accounts are temporarily off limits, at least for a few days while the FDIC takes care of administering matters.

 Here's what will happen to your money, safe deposit box contents, and arrangements to pay bills and loans through your bank: